dispatchlabs/mobile-wallet/README.md

 brew install watchman
-npm install -g react-native-cli ./node_modules/.bin/rn-nodeify --hack --install react-native run-ios #you only have to do this once
+npm install -g react-native-cli ./node_modules/.bin/rn-nodeify --hack --install react-native run-ios # You only have to do this once
 ```

 Build and run the project in Xcode